We may earn a commission when you buy through links in our articles. Learn more.

 Gen 8 Pokemon: Grimmsnarl, Polteageist, Obstagoon, and Corviknight in front of a map of galar

-We’ve decided to try and pin down the best gen 8 Pokémon for the next time you feel like heading out on a Galarian adventure.
-Of course, Pokémon don’t disappear with the end of each generational era, so you should get your head around these creatures even if you don’t plan to revisit the wild area any time soon.
+What are the best gen 8 Pokémon?
+Picking out our favorite gen 8 Pokémon is no easy task, but consider the fact that Pokémon don’t disappear with the end of each generational era, we think you need to get your head around these creatures.
+Even if you don’t plan to revisit the wild area any time soon, it’s good to know what powerful Galarian creatures are out there.

 For more best-of-the-generation picks, check out our lists of gen 1 Pokémon, gen 2 Pokémon, gen 3 Pokémon, gen 4 Pokémon, gen 5 Pokémon, gen 6 Pokémon, gen 7 Pokémon, gen 9 Pokémon.
-Or, if you’re looking for a new roster of monsters to introduce yourself to, check out our Temtem review and see if the Pokémon-influenced title lives up to its inspiration.
+That’s right, we have rankings for each generation.

 So this list doesn’t just end up as all the gen eight legendaries and starters, we’ve decided to exclude them from this list (not that Inteleon would have made it anyway).
 So, with that caveat out of the way, let’s get into the best gen eight Pokémon.